SheetalMaurya/MvvmCross-Wiki/Tutorial-Part-1.md

         }
 ```

 And we also want a way to navigate to the new ViewModel.
-To do that, add an IMvxCommand to your MainMenuViewModel class:
+To do that, add an ICommand to your MainMenuViewModel class (you need the namespaces System.Windows.Input and Cirrious.MvvmCross.Commands):
 ```
-        public IMvxCommand ShowItemCommand
+    public ICommand ShowItemCommand
     {
         get
         {
-                return new MvxRelayCommand<Type>((type) => this.RequestNavigate(type));
+		return new MvxRelayCommand<Type>((type) => DoShowItem(type));
         }
+    }

+		public void DoShowItem(Type itemType)
+		{
+			this.RequestNavigate(itemType);
 		}
 ```

 With this in place, all we need left to do in the Core project is to create the main application class and a "start object".